 Find out more about the compete US Economy History here

 New York City features a world class economy with every action in this market reverberating on the world stage.
 If New York State were an independent nation, it would rank as the 16th largest economy in the world behind Turkey.

 The ground the city sits on is even among the most valuable in the world.
 The property 450 Park Avenue was sold on July 2, 2007 for $510 million, about $1,589 per square foot ($17,104/m²).
 Regarding the Regional Science and Urban Economics the Manhattan island total property value was $1,74 trillion worth in 2014.
 Though real estate is astronomically expensive, the companies headquartered here match it in value and importance.

 New York has a high concentration of advanced service sector firms in fields such as law, accountancy, banking and management consultancy.
 Financial, insurance, and real estate industries make up the backbone of New York's economy, but the city is also prominent in mass media, journalism, publishing, and art.
-The city has an estimated gross metropolitan product of $1,465,300 billion in 2010 which is the largest regional economy in the United States.
+The city has an estimated gross domestic product (GDP) of $1,717,712 million in 2017 which is the largest regional economy in the United States.

-This only adds to one of New York's biggest money maker: tourism.
-About 40 million foreign and American tourists visit the city each year.
-Attractions like the Empire State Building, Ellis Island, Broadway theatre productions, the Metropolitan Museum of Art, Central Park, Rockefeller Center, Times Square, and the Bronx Zoo are packed with visitors in the peak seasons.
+This only adds to one of New York City's biggest money makers: tourism.
+About 63 million foreign and American tourists visited the city in 2018.
+Attractions like the Empire State Building, Ellis Island, Broadway theatre productions, the Metropolitan Museum of Art, Central Park, Rockefeller Center, Times Square, and the Bronx Zoo are packed with visitors throughout the year.
 The most recognizable tourist attraction and a symbol for America is the majestic Statue of Liberty.